Yi Dang

 His half-brother was Grand Internal Prince Jeongye, father of Cheoljong of Joseon.

-Life
+Biography

 Yi Dang's birth father, Yi In, Prince Euneon, was an illegitimate son of Crown Prince Sado and Royal Noble Consort Suk of the Buan Im clan, a daughter of Im Ji-beon.
-He was later adopted by Yi Chan, Prince Eunjeon, another illegitimate son of Crown Prince Sado and younger half-brother of Prince Euneon.
+He was later adopted by Prince Eunjeon, another illegitimate son of Crown Prince Sado and younger half-brother of Prince Euneon.
 Prince Eunjeon's mother was Royal Noble Consort Gyeong of the Park clan.

 Details of his childhood and early life are unknown.

 His wife, Lady Kim of the Gwangsangun Kim clan had no issues.
 He had a son by his concubine, Lady Yi of the Jeonju Yi clan, named Yi Hui, who was adopted by his original full-brother, Crown Prince Sanggye, and appointed as Prince Ikpyeong.